Aksheet10/Super-Spam-Walkthrough/README.md

 	Lets download all the `png`s to our machine using a python3 http server - `python3 -m http.server 8080`.
 	Remember to run it in while you are in the `.MessagesBackupToGalactic` folder

+	To get it on your machine follow these steps

+	`wget ip:8080/c*.png`